(1) The Jack Ma Foundation (“Disclosing Party”) is the host and provider of the Africa Business Heroes (“ABH”).

 1.1 The Disclosing Party may disclose certain of its confidential and proprietary information to the Receiving Party.

 1.2 For the purposes of this agreement, the following terms and definitions shall apply:

 1.2.1 “Confidential Information” means:

-18.104.22.168 all information relating to the Purpose and/or ABH including financial statements, budgets and projections, products, computer programs, specifications, manuals, software, analyses, strategies, marketing plans, business plans, and other confidential information, whether provided orally, in writing, or by any other media, or otherwise via the Platform that was or will be:
+220.127.116.11 all information relating to ABH including financial statements, budgets and projections, products, computer programs, specifications, manuals, software, analyses, strategies, marketing plans, business plans, information protected by intellectual property rights, and other confidential information, whether provided orally, in writing, or by any other media, or will be:

 1.2.2 “Participant” means the individual(s) who has been selected by the Disclosing Party to take part in and/or to otherwise contribute and participate in ABH;